scottnonnenberg/blog/pages/posts/2016-01-12-the-trouble-with-promises.md

 Say you’ve decided to go with promises in your app.
 Here are a few tips to make that experience a bit nicer:

 * **Be clear with documentation** - jsdoc generation will push you towards documenting only parameters and return value.
 Yes, the return value is a ‘Promise’ but what exactly can it resolve to?
-Consider specifying whether method is async/sync in the name - with callbacks, `cb` in the argument list made it clear.
+Consider specifying whether a function is async/sync in the name - with callbacks, `cb` in the argument list made it clear.
 * **Be consistent with `.spread()`** - Determine a standard approach for your project and stick with it.
 Either multiple parameters with `spread()` or manually handling of resolved values.
 Consider using ‘named parameters’ via objects, avoiding `spread()` entirely.
 * **`reject()` real `Error` objects only** - Just like callback-style, rejections should always be real error objects.
 * **Pay close attention to your `return` statements** - Where with callbacks you could just `cb()` anywhere, now return statements should be in every function.
 Methods no longer take callbacks, so they must return promises.
 Inside a `then()`, you can return plain objects and that becomes the final resolved value for the promise, no need for a `Promise.resolve(x)` wrapper.